anmolter/XLUR/ExampleData_Sources.md

-The data used in the ExampleData.gdb file geodatabase was obtained from the following sources:
+The data used in the ExampleData.gdb file geodatabase was downloaded from the following sources:

 # Diffusion tube data
 https://cleanairgm.com/air-quality-data/diffusion-tubes